n4osx/c172simulator/Garmin 530 GPS/Readme.md

 of these inputs to your simulator when you use them.
 Again, I will cover this process in great detail in a video coming soon.

 As noted, I'm just now getting all of this information assembled.
-Look for more updates shortly, and if you have any questions at the moment, please feel free to contact me at info@n4osx.com.
+Look for more updates shortly, and if you have any questions at the moment, please feel free to contact me at my public email address on my Github profile.

-Happy building!
+**Happy building!**

--Scott
+*-Scott
-2/10/2023
+2/10/2023*